alevchuk/vim-clutch/README.md

    * Anton Polishko for suggesting pressing &lt;Esc&gt; every time right before pressing "i" in order to avoid typing undesired "i"s.

-   * Tyler Backman for letting my use a Windows computer.
+   * Tyler Backman for letting me use a Windows computer.

    * The company PC Sensor for building such a clean and incredibly inexpensive device.